-Note: Since this interview was published, Zoe has accepted and started a job working as a UX Designer at Facebook.
+Note: Since this interview was published, Zoe has accepted and started a job working as a Product Designer at Facebook.
 We’ll be doing a follow-up interview shortly to learn more about the experience!

 Where are you now working, and what is your job title?

 I’m working at TaskRabbit as a UX Designer.

 Tell us a little bit about your new job!

 It’s been a lot of fun so far.
 It’s definitely a different pace than the agency I was at prior to joining TaskRabbit.
 We are a small team of designers that work in an agile environment.
 Right now we are working on optimizing the web and mobile platform as well as working on new features.
 Everyone can wear a different hat depending on what we are working on.

 How would you describe the DESIGNATION experience?